marek-mikula/laravel-console-events/README.md

 This package allows you to use events that are triggered by the console.
 The events are:

-`MarekMikula\LaravelConsoleEvents\Events\CommandErrorEvent` This event is triggered every time the command throws and exception.
+`MarekMikula\LaravelConsoleEvents\Events\CommandErrorEvent` This event is triggered every time the command throws an exception.

 `MarekMikula\LaravelConsoleEvents\Events\CommandExecutedEvent`  This event is triggered everytime before any command executes.